nickkunz/treeforestboost/README.md

 <h4> Pre-Processing </h4>

 Before we proceed with Boosting with the 'gbm( )' function, the algorithm requires that our Y prediction 'y' is numeric.
 Since our the classification results we are predicting is binary, either 'yes' or 'no', we transform those observations in the 'y' feature to either 1 or 0, respectively.
-We apply this transformation to all data sets. <br><br>
+We apply this transformation to all data sets.

 ```{r}
 ## training set